PCB Matrix Format

 Description

-CELL The name of the Job or Panel to add objects.
+JOB The name of the Job to add objects.
 If the cell is not defined it will be created.
 Required.
+Dynamic Job References are also supported.

-Note: If you wish to edit the active cell, use CELL=ACTIVE
+Note: If you wish to edit the active cell, use JOB=@ACTIVE

 Example:

-UNITS=VALUE Units to use for this ADD array only.
-Choose from: mil mm cm inch um (default: inch)
+Units to use for this ADD_OBJECT array only.
+Choose from: mil mm cm inch um (default: mm)

 CIRCLE=VALUE